Encourage Creativity

 We are generally not a part of this creative process and often only see the final product.
 We do not see the complexity of emotions and all the undercurrents of what goes on behind the scenes.

-The last Generation Circle was AMAZING and why the October event was so life-changing for me.
+The last Generation Circle was AMAZING, and that is why the October event was so life-changing for me.
 It was the outcome of a lot of inner work and discovery around failing and never giving up.
 I will never be the same.

 Amy Rupp